On the symmetry behind duality: Ko-spaces

 \item Let $X$ be a set.
 Set

 The following structures, with equality as specialization order, are ko-spaces:

 These examples show that neither the set $\K$ of k-sets nor the set $\O$ of o-sets determines the other one.
-This is in contrast with the case of open sets and compact saturated sets in topology, where compact saturated sets are by definition determined by open sets.
+This is in contrast with the case of open sets and compact saturated sets in topology, where compact saturated sets are determined by open sets by definition.

 \item Let $X$ be a $T_1$ topological space.
 As in \eqref{i:fin-cofin-etc}, we let $\mathrm{Singl}(X)$ be the set of singletons of $X$ and $\mathrm{Fin}(X)$ be the set of finite subsets of $X$. $(X, \mathrm{Singl}(X), \Op(X))$ and $(X, \mathrm{Fin}(X), \Op(X))$ (with equality as specialization order) are ko-spaces.